wandji20/Zattix-Online-Shop/README.md

     This project was built based on the Layout, Typography and Colors of the ZATTIX online shop.

+      In this project I mostly used:

+       -Bootsrap to design the navbar and article products aswell as thier positioning.

+       -CSS Flexbox for the welcome section and footer.

     Break Points:

     Mobile Site - Minimum Width - 375px